Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Related Work

 \paragraph{Reward Shaping and Intrinsic Rewards.}

-\citet{ng1999policy} laid the groundwork for potential-based reward shaping in RL, demonstrating that such shaping can effectively reduce training time without changing the optimal policy.
-This concept has inspired subsequent research in augmenting learning processes through auxiliary rewards.
-Notably, studies by \citet{NIPS2016_afda3322, pmlr-v70-ostrovski17a, NIPS2017_3a20f62a} have employed pseudo-count-based rewards to encourage exploration in environments where rewards are sparse. \citet{pmlr-v70-pathak17a} use the agent's prediction errors as intrinsic reward signals to encourage exploration. \citet{NEURIPS2018_51de85dd} proposed a method where a parameterized intrinsic reward model is learned during training to generate dense reward signals.
-This approach, however, presents certain optimization difficulties due to the necessity of calculating second-order gradients. \citet{wu2023fine, anonymous2023lets} employ human annotators to provide detailed span-level reward signals, demonstrating that these fine-grained rewards yield better performance compared to holistic rewards.
+\citet{ng1999policy} laid the groundwork for potential-based reward shaping in RL, demonstrating that such shaping can effectively reduce training time without changing the optimal policy. \citet{NIPS2016_afda3322, pmlr-v70-ostrovski17a, NIPS2017_3a20f62a} have employed pseudo-count-based rewards to encourage exploration in environments where rewards are sparse. \citet{NEURIPS2018_51de85dd} proposed a method where a parameterized intrinsic reward model is learned during training to generate dense reward signals.
+This approach, however, presents certain optimization difficulties due to the necessity of calculating second-order gradients. \citet{wu2023fine, lightman2023let} employ human annotators to provide detailed span-level reward signals, demonstrating that these fine-grained rewards yield better performance compared to holistic rewards.

-\paragraph{LLM for Reward Design.} Recent advancements in LLMs have opened new avenues in reward design for RL.
-For instance, \citet{lee2023rlaif} employed an off-the-shelf LLM to create preference labels by comparing pairs of candidate responses.
-These labels were then used to train a reward model.
-Similarly, \citet{klissarov2023motif} utilized LLMs to extract preferences between pairs of captions in the NetHack game \cite{NEURIPS2020_569ff987}, using these preferences to train an additional reward function that addresses the challenge of sparse reward signals in the environment.
-Similarly, \cite{du2023guiding} use LLMs to generate intrinsic rewards signals to encourage exploration of the agent. \citet{kwon2023reward} investigated the use of GPT-3 as an alternative to the actual reward function in RL training.
-Their method outperformed the reward model trained through supervised learning, yet it did not achieve the effectiveness of the true reward function. \citet{ma2023eureka} employed GPT-4 to generate code for a reward function, using the environment's source code and a language task description as context.
+\paragraph{LLM for Reward Design.} \citet{lee2023rlaif} employed an off-the-shelf LLM to create preference labels by comparing pairs of candidate responses.
+These labels were then used to train a holistic reward model.
+Similarly, \citet{kwon2023reward} investigated the use of GPT-3 as an alternative to the actual reward function in RL training.
+Their method outperformed the reward model trained through supervised learning, yet it did not achieve the effectiveness of the true reward function. \citet{du2023guiding, klissarov2023motif} use LLMs to generate rewards signals to encourage exploration of a gaming or robotic agent. \citet{ma2023eureka} employed GPT-4 to generate the code for a reward function.